 “Can you overdose on CBD?
-What happens if you take too much?
+What happens if I take too much?
 How much should I take?”

-If you consume pure CBD, you are unlikely to get sick or experience unpleasant side effects.
-In 2017, a World Health Organization report concluded that CBD is “generally well-tolerated with a good safety profile,” and further stated that “in humans, CBD exhibits no effects indicative of any abuse or dependence potential.”
+Consuming pure CBD is unlikely to give you a sick or unpleasant feeling.
+The World Health Organization report from 2017 stated that “in humans, CBD exhibits no effects indicative of any abuse or dependence potential” and is “generally well-tolerated with a good safety profile.”

 Can CBD oil lower your blood pressure?

-A 2017 review of clinical research published in Cannabis and Cannabinoid Research confirmed that CBD is generally very safe, particularly when compared to other drugs.
-In general, the biggest risk you likely run if taking a huge dose of CBD may be getting sleepy as the cannabinoid can have tranquilizing effects in large doses.
+The 2017 clinical review that was published in Cannabis and Cannabinoid Research confirmed that CBD is generally safe, especially when compared to other pharmaceutical drugs.
+The largest inherent risk of using high-dose CBD products is sleepiness and fatigue, as the cannabinoid is known for its tranquilizing effects.

-However, the journal Case Reports in Ophthalmological Medicine reported a CBD-linked fatality in 2019.
-According to the report, a 56-year-old woman presented with Stevens-Johnson syndrome, a rare but serious disorder of the skin and mucous membranes.
-The patient had begun using a CBD extract spray one week prior to being admitted to a hospital emergency room, where she later died of septic shock.
+However, one CBD-linked fatality was reported in 2019.
+The report states that a 56-year-old woman presented with Stevens-Johnson syndrome, which is a rare and severe disorder of skin as well as mucous membranes (epithelial cells in the eyes, nose, sinuses, mouth, and other bodily structures).
+The patient is reported to have begun taking a CBD extract spray about a week before being admitted to emergency hospital services.
+Later, she died of septic shock.

 Can you build a tolerance to CBD?